mplx/jennifer-lang/docs/modules/redis.md

 - **A working subset**, not the full command set: strings, counters, keys, and the generic `command` for the rest.
-Lists / hashes / sets are reachable today through `command`; typed helpers for them can follow.
+Lists / hashes / sets are reachable through `command`; typed helpers for them can follow.
 - **No pipelining, pub/sub, or RESP3.** One request, one reply.
 - **No connection pool.** One `Session` is one connection.
 - **`rediss` TLS** rides `net`'s default certificate verification.